zakiimtiaz/TapIt-iPhone-SDK/README.md

 Video Ads Usage
 ----------------

-Make sure you include the static library libTapItVAST.a in the your project.
-You can find libTapItVAST.a in the Lib folder of the iOS SDK for TapIt package.
-You need to also copy the TapItVAST folder, which contains all of the header files for TapIt Video Ads, to your project.

 For sample video ads integration code, please see the VideoAdController.m and VideoAdController.h files for working example of video ads in an app.
 You can find VideoAdController in the TapIt-iOS-Sample directory of the iOS SDK package.